ionos-cloud/ionosctl/docs/subcommands/volume-create.md

       --volume-ssh-keys string       Ssh Key of the Volume --volume-type string           Type of the Volume (default "HDD") --volume-zone string           Availability zone of the Volume.
 Storage zone can only be selected prior provisioning (default "AUTO")
-      --wait                         Wait for Volume to be created
+      --wait-for-request             Wait for the Request for Volume creation to be executed
 ```

 ## Examples